EngMustafaSabah/EngMustafaSabah/README.md

 * **Frontend Development:** Crafting engaging user interfaces with React, Angular, Vue.js, Nuxt.js, Next.js, Bootstrap, and Tailwind CSS.
 * **Microservices & DevOps:** Designing and deploying distributed systems with a focus on automation and efficiency.
 * **Cloud Infrastructure:** Experience with AWS, Azure, and DigitalOcean for scalable deployments.
+* **Container Orchestration:** Deploying and managing containerized applications with Kubernetes.
 * **SaaS Development:** Building and deploying Software as a Service applications.
+* **CI/CD:** Implementing continuous integration and continuous deployment pipelines using GitHub Actions, GitLab CI/CD, and Jenkins.
+* **Version Control:** Proficient with Git, GitHub, GitLab, and Bitbucket.
 * **Scripting & Automation:** Enhancing workflows through Bash scripting.
 * **Containerization:** Streamlining deployment with Docker and Docker Compose.
 * **Locations:** Based in Egypt, with Estonian e-Residency.